-A housing industry report published this year shed some light on a variety of home buying trends in Washington State and elsewhere across the country.
+Summary: A housing industry report published this year shed some light on a variety of home buying trends in Washington State and elsewhere across the country.
 Among other things, it showed that the percentage of single female home buyers has increased over the years.
+This article will go into more detail about the demographics of home buyers.

 Interesting Statistics from Buyer Survey

-In July 2017, the National Association of REALTORS® (NAR) conducted a nationwide survey to gather information on home buying trends.
-They sent the 131-question survey to 145,800 and used the results to create their “Home Buyer and Seller Generational Trends Report” for 2018.
+In March 2020, NAR conducted a nationwide survey to gather information on home buying trends and created their “Home Buyer and Seller Generational Trends Report” for 2020.

 Here’s a related quote from the report for the NAR survey:

-“Sixty-five percent of recent buyers were married couples, 18 percent were single females, seven percent were single males, and eight percent were unmarried couples.”
+“Sixty-one percent of recent buyers were married couples, 17 percent were single females, nine percent were single males, and nine percent were unmarried couples.”

 On the selling side, married couples also led the way followed by single-female sellers.
 In terms of sales, single females accounted for more than twice as many transactions as their male counterparts.
-The gap was widest in the 53-to-62 age range, in which 20% of sellers were single females compared to 5% in the male category.
+The gap was widest in the 55-to-64 age range, in which 22% of sellers were single females compared to 6% in the male category.

 Home Buying Advice for ‘Singles’ in Washington